 Board members are ACS parents or grandparents who subscribe to our Statement of Faith and wish to serve by giving direction to the policies that govern the school.
 The Board is responsible for hiring the Superintendent and approving the school's policies, vision, values, and strategic plan.
 They receive and respond to reports from each of the school's standing committees.
 Each committee has at least one board member who acts as the liaison between the committee and the board.
 The Superintendent is an ex-officio member of all committees and charged with managing the day to day operations of the school.
 The Board meets on the fourth Thursday of each month and reviews reports from the superintendent and all committees.

-The Athletic Committee works with the Athletic Director to fund the many sports programs at ACS.
+The Athletic Committee works with the Athletic Director to give direction to the many sports programs at ACS.
 They help to raise funds to pay for uniforms, gym rentals, and referees, and they work with the AD to revise policies and procedures to ensure that we have the best sports program possible.

 The Development Committee is responsible for recruitment and retention of students as well as support other committees in the raising of funds through a variety of means to support the school.
 They connect with parents, grandparents, staff, and donors to encourage ongoing prayer support as well as pledges and donations that are used to provide for tuition assistance, capital expansion, and the ongoing operational needs of the school.
-They oversee all major marketing and fundraising events.

 Each year the Education Committee reviews two or three areas of the curriculum to ensure that we continue to provide the best possible program of instruction.
 They consider the changing state and national standards, review textbooks from Christian and secular publishers, and make recommendations to the Superintendent regarding any needed changes.